AaronPlex/multi-host-nets/README.md

 # multi-host-nets
-This is a repository for the analysis of multi-host landscape connectivity.
+This is a repository for the global analysis of multi-host landscape connectivity.

 1GBIF-host-density-individual.R